Skip to Content

 Email Templates

-Use templates when business content should be reusable or multilingual:
+Use templates when business content should be reusable:

 Template example